 How to establish computer and email accounts for new employees: Faculty, Staff and Students within the University System of New Hampshire are eligible for one or more Central System account.
 Accounts managed by Information Technology include Academic, Administrative, Research, Web Contributor and Exchange accounts.
 For more information please refer to UNH IT Accounts.

 How to establish telephone accounts for new employees: For information, please refer to

 4. Reporting to Work

-I-9 must be completed by the first day of work, if not already on file.
-The department supervisor is responsible for initiating the necessary paperwork to place temporary employees on the payroll, as well as for orienting the new employee to the job and the job site.
+The form I-9 must be completed within 3 days of hire, if not already on file.
+The electronic hiring process includes the opportunity for all new hires to complete page 1 of the I-9 electronically.
+Documents will need to be verified, in person, within 3 days of hire.
+New hires can be directed to our Human Resources offices at Nesmith Hall or at 2 Leavitt Lane to complete this step.
+The department supervisor is responsible for initiating the necessary paperwork to place adjunct employees on the payroll, as well as for orienting the new employee to the job and the job site.

 The University of New Hampshire welcomes employment applications from qualified foreign nationals and currently employs more than 150 international faculty, staff and researchers at its Durham campus.

 If you are considering an employment offer to an individual who is not a U.S. citizen, or holder of U.S. Permanent Resident Alien status (green card), be aware that there are certain steps which the University must undertake on behalf of the international employee to permit us to legally employ him/her.
 This process may take anywhere from 60 days to 6 months to complete, depending upon the type of visa most appropriate for the position, and/or the current immigration status of the individual.